bauxy/bauxy-legal/business_associate_agreement.md

 ## 3.3 Mitigation

-Anagram agrees to mitigate, to the extent practicable, any harmful effect that is known to Anagram as a result of a use or disclosure of PHI by Anagram in violation of this Agreement&#39;s requirements or that would otherwise cause a Breach of Unsecured PHI.
+Anagram agrees to mitigate, to the extent practicable, any harmful effect that is known to Anagram as a result of a use or disclosure of PHI by Anagram in violation of this Agreement's requirements or that would otherwise cause a Breach of Unsecured PHI.

 ## 3.4 Breach Reporting

 Anagram shall report to Customer any use or disclosure of PHI not permitted under this BAA, Breach of Unsecured PHI or Security Incident, without unreasonable delay, and in any event no more than thirty (30) days following discovery; provided, however, that the Parties acknowledge and agree that this Section constitutes notice by

-Anagram to Customer of the ongoing existence and occurrence of attempted but Unsuccessful Security Incidents (as defined below) for which notice to Customer by Anagram shall be required only upon request. &quot;Unsuccessful Security Incidents&quot; shall include, but not be limited to, pings and other broadcast attacks on Anagram&#39;s firewall, port scans, unsuccessful log-on attempts, denials of service and any combination of the above, so long as no such incident results in unauthorized access, use or disclosure of PHI.
-Anagram&#39;s notification to Customer of a Breach shall include: (i) the identification of each individual whose Unsecured PHI has been, or is reasonably believed by Anagram to have been, accessed, acquired or disclosed during the Breach; and (ii) any particulars regarding the Breach that Customer would need to include in its notification, as such particulars are identified in 45 C.F.R. § 164.404.
+Anagram to Customer of the ongoing existence and occurrence of attempted but Unsuccessful Security Incidents (as defined below) for which notice to Customer by Anagram shall be required only upon request.
+"Unsuccessful Security Incidents" shall include, but not be limited to, pings and other broadcast attacks on Anagram's firewall, port scans, unsuccessful log-on attempts, denials of service and any combination of the above, so long as no such incident results in unauthorized access, use or disclosure of PHI.
+Anagram's notification to Customer of a Breach shall include: (i) the identification of each individual whose Unsecured PHI has been, or is reasonably believed by Anagram to have been, accessed, acquired or disclosed during the Breach; and (ii) any particulars regarding the Breach that Customer would need to include in its notification, as such particulars are identified in 45 C.F.R. § 164.404.

 ## 3.5 Subcontractors